-- Years 3 and 4 Attendance and Absence Policy - Leave of Absence Policy
+- Years 3 and 4 Coursework and Examination Absence Policy - Leave of Absence and Withdrawal from Medical School Policy

 Required Clinical Experiences: Procedures and Diagnosis (Px/Dx) Additional Information

 COM-P, in accordance with the Core Clinical Skills Observation Policy, monitors and tracks the types of patients and clinical conditions that medical students must encounter, so as to remedy any identified gaps in patients, Px or Dx across clinical sites.
 Details of supervision expectations for student clinical encounters can be reviewed in the Faculty Supervision of Medical Students in Clinical Learning Situations Policy and the Faculty Supervision of Sensitive Physical Examination Policy.
 Procedures and clinical conditions will be recorded in the student's Px/Dx attestation.
 Students should monitor their Px/Dx progress for each clerkship to be reviewed with the site or clerkship director at the mid-clerkship and end of clerkship review.